 Job Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) categorized business consultants as one type of management analyst.
-The BLS expected the employment of management analysts to increase by about 14% between 2014 and 2024.
-The BLS also reported the median annual salary among such analysts as $81,320 in May 2015.
+The BLS expects the employment of management analysts to increase much faster than average, by about 14%, between 2018 and 2028.
+The BLS also reported that the median annual salary among such analysts was $83,610 in May 2018.

 Business consultants typically specialize in a specific area of business management, such as healthcare or human resources.
 It is important to possess strong research and analytical skills in this profession, as consultants are often hired to help clients improve or fix upon an area of their business.